-The city and county will continue theirits collaborative roles in human services planning and funding through partnerships with other agencies and local governments as well as shared data and reporting that offers easy access for community residents and facilitates data-driven decisionmaking. s.
-The city and county will use a coordinate a regional approach to policy and program development.such as that articulated in the Ten-Year Plan to Address Homelessness and the Human Services Strategic Plan.
-The city and county will seek to build partnerships with surrounding communities and the region, which will help address the often disproportionate often-disproportionate service burden placed on Boulder as a key regional service center.
+The city and county will continue their collaborative roles in human services planning and funding through partnerships with other agencies and local governments as well as shared data and reporting that offers easy access for community residents and facilitates datadriven decision-making.
+The city and county will use a regional approach to policy and program development.
+The city and county will seek to build partnerships with surrounding communities and the region, which will help address the often-disproportionate service burden placed on Boulder as a key regional center.